maciti/maciti.github.io/_posts/2019-05-11-Configuration-Settings-Net-Core-22-Console.markdown

     }
 {% endhighlight %}

 I will use the HostBuilder to build an Host (IHost).

-in Main using the ConfigureAppConfiguration method of the HostBuilder I'll set up the configuration, and using the ConfigureServices method I'll add services to the app's dependency injection container.
+In Main using the ConfigureAppConfiguration method of the HostBuilder I'll set up the configuration, and using the ConfigureServices method I'll add services to the app's dependency injection container.

 In the ConfigurationServices method I registered a configuration instance where I bound the RabbitMq configuration section against the RabbitMqConfiguration class.
 I also registered a hosted service.